Modern Slavery Statement — Gardeners Camberwell

 We encourage all workers, contractors and third parties to report concerns about modern slavery.
 Reports can be made through our internal, confidential reporting channels and are treated seriously and sensitively.
 We have clear escalation and investigation procedures to ensure allegations are examined promptly, survivors are supported, and appropriate disciplinary or legal action is taken where necessary.
 Our reporting processes protect whistleblowers from retaliation and maintain anonymity where requested.

-Annual review and continuous improvement planning for anti-slavery compliance and training.
+A well-maintained garden scene featuring a lush, green lawn in the foreground with closely trimmed grass blades.
+Behind the lawn, there is a wooden garden bed filled with healthy, vibrant foliage including flowering plants with white blossoms and dense green leaves.
+Several garden tools such as a hand rake, trowel, and pruning shears are arranged on the grass, indicating recent gardening activity.
+The background includes additional green plants and possibly hedges or small shrubs, suggesting a landscaped outdoor space typical of a London garden, possibly within the Camberwell area.
+The scene is illuminated by natural daylight, highlighting the fresh, natural tones of the plants and surfaces, and reflecting a clean, orderly environment managed by professional gardening services like Gardeners Camberwell, which specialise in garden maintenance and landscaping for residential properties around SE5 postcode area.
 Training, Remediation and Annual Review We provide regular training for staff and contractors on recognising indicators of exploitation and proper reporting procedures.
 When an issue is identified, our remediation process prioritises victim safety, access to support services and fair remediation.
 We review and update this modern slavery policy and our operational controls at least once a year as part of an annual review cycle to reflect changes in legislation, supply chain structure and emerging risks.

 As part of our continuous improvement, the Camberwell gardening team measures performance through audit results, corrective action completion rates and training uptake.
 We use these metrics to adjust risk assessments, amend supplier engagement criteria and enhance our monitoring activities.
 Our collective goal is to ensure that the gardening services delivered by Gardeners Camberwell and the wider network are dignified, lawful and free from exploitation.